-Have you ever received a package from overseas?
-If so, then you might have seen the “Inbound Out Of Customs” on your tracking status.
-What does Inbound Out of Customs mean?
+If you have ever received a package from overseas, you might have seen “Inbound Out Of Customs” on your tracking status.
+What does it mean?
 Do you need to do anything to sort it out?

 What’s the Meaning of “Inbound Out of Customs?”